udacity/CNAND_nd064_C4_Observability_Starter_Files/README.md

 *TODO:* Create a dashboard in Grafana that shows Prometheus as a source.
 Take a screenshot and include it here.

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

-## Creating SLIs and KPIs
+## Creating SLI metrics.
-*TODO:* We want to ensure that our application doesn't show any downtime, 500 errors, or slow speeds.
-Describe in detail 6 KPIs to measure these SLIs.
+*TODO:* It is important to know why we want to measure certain metrics for our customer.
+Describe in detail 5 metrics to measure these SLIs.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend service as well as the Redis deployment.
 We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.

 ## Tracing our Flask App
 *TODO:*  We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.

 ## Jaeger in Dashboards
 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.